The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Introduction

 \subsubsection{Outline}

-The paper is organized as follows: Section~\ref{sec:prelim} is preliminary and recalls necessary facts about simplicial complexes, weight functions, spectral expansion and partite graphs.
-In Section~\ref{sec:mixing} we prove weighted versions of the Cheeger Inequality and the Expander Mixing Lemma.
+The paper is organized as follows: Section~\ref{sec:prelim} is preliminary and recalls necessary facts about simplicial complexes, weight functions, spectral expansion and multipartite graphs.
+In Section~\ref{sec:mixing}, we prove weighted and multipartite versions of the Cheeger Inequality and the Expander Mixing Lemma.
 Section~\ref{sec:sheaves} recalls sheaves on graphs, their cohomology and their expansion.
-In Section~\ref{sec:cbe-constant}, we show that an expander graph with a constant augmented sheaf is a good coboundary expander in dimension $0$, but that this may fail for locally constant sheaves.
-The subject matter of Section~\ref{sec:cbe-quotients} is proving that taking a quotient of a constant augmented sheaf by a small subsheaf still results in a good coboundary expander in dimension $0$, provided the underlying graph is a sufficiently good expander.
+In Section~\ref{sec:cbe-constant}, we show that an expander graph with a constant sheaf is a good coboundary expander in dimension $0$, but that this may fail for \emph{locally constant sheaves}.
+Section~\ref{sec:cbe-quotients} is dedicated to proving our main result: the quotient of a constant sheaf on a sufficiently good expander graph by a ``small'' subsheaf has good $0$-coboundary expansion.
 This result is applied to finite spherical buildings in Section~\ref{sec:buildings}.
-Finally, in Section~\ref{sec:questions}, we raise some questions about possible extensions of our results.
+Finally, in Section~\ref{sec:questions}, we raise some questions about potential improvements of our results.